kannankvs/md2/Command-Reference.md

 **config ecn**

 This command configures the possible fields in a particular WRED profile that is specified using "-profile <profilename>" argument.
-This command need root privileges.
-Either use "sudo config ecn" or go into root mode using "sudo -i".
 The list of the WRED profile fields that are configurable is listed in the below "Usage".

   - Usage: